 1997 - John Toshack was appointed Manager of Turkish side Beşiktaş JK.
 He remained there for twenty months before returning to Real Madrid.

-2006 – Academy Director Alex Inglethorpe resigned as Manager of Exeter City to join Tottenham Hotspur’s coaching staff, having been in charge since October 2004.
+2006 – Academy Manager Alex Inglethorpe resigned as Manager of Exeter City to join Tottenham Hotspur’s coaching staff, having been in charge since October 2004.

 On the move